 - SWI-JACK: This means the steering wheel inputs are compatible with JVC, Alpine, Clarion, and Kenwood head units, in addition to a few others.

 - SWI-X: This denotes a universal connection for different head units.

 If you’re tech-savvy enough to install an aftermarket radio head unit into your car, then you can most likely figure out how to incorporate the steering wheel audio controls adapter into the system.

-However, if you don’t think that you install the radio and adapter correctly, then we recommend having a qualified car stereo shop do it for you.
+However, if you don’t think that you installed the radio and adapter correctly, then we recommend having a qualified car stereo shop do it for you.
 After all, being able to use your car’s steering wheel audio controls is a luxury, but it can be a pain if they don’t work correctly.